ottosterner1/otto_copy_igor/_pages/oldinterests.md

 My Bamboo Bike
 ======

-Over the 2020 Coronavirus lockdown, I built a bamboo bicycle!

 ![image](/images/bamboo.jpg)

-For more a more detailed report, please find the following [PDF](/files/mybamboobike.pdf).
  For a sustainability poster on bamboo and bamboo bikes, please find this [PDF](/files/bamboobike.pdf).

 Code-Switching
 ======